Skip to main content

 Our Areas of Focus

-Programmes and projects will respond to the gaps and needs Equidem uncovers from our work with communities and will be developed in dialogue with affected communities, partners and thematic experts from different disciplines and sectors.
-Together we will identify the problems and explore potential solutions to pinpoint Equidem’s added value as a direct contributor, capacity builder and connector.
+Together, we identify problems and explore potential solutions to pinpoint Equidem’s added value as a direct contributor, capacity builder and connector.

 Broad issues we focus on include:

-• Migrant workers & labour rights: continuing well-established investigations of and non-advocacy against forced labour, modern slavery, discrimination, recruitment practices & remittances, non/underpayment of wages, coercion and reprisals, restrictions on movement and association, unsafe working/living conditions), corporate responsibility; investigating new and emerging issues including child labour, gender-based violence and discrimination, physical abuse, worker deaths, reintegration of workers, post-conflict impact on livelihoods, and examining the evolution of labour organising, future of work and implications for rights of marginalised and minority communities.
+• Forced Labour, Trafficking, and Modern Slavery: continuing investigations and advocacy against forced labour, trafficking, modern slavery, discrimination, recruitment practices & remittances, non/underpayment of wages, coercion and reprisals, restrictions on movement and association, unsafe working/living conditions), corporate responsibility; and investigating new and emerging issues including gender-based violence and discrimination,

-• Business & human rights: investigating human rights abuses in supply chains, especially implicating major brands and mega-projects with significant international business investment; exposing state-business nexus in serious human rights abuses; assessing the efficacy of rights protection regulations; educating corporations on human rights responsibilities; articulating the business case for protecting worker rights.
+• Corporate accountability: investigating human rights abuses in supply chains, especially implicating major brands and mega-projects with significant international business investment; exposing state-business nexus in serious human rights abuses; assessing the efficacy of rights protection regulations; educating corporations on human rights responsibilities; articulating the business case for protecting worker rights.

 Our Strategy